Table of Content

 OTT delivery is largely dependent on the communication of the platform with the OTT device.

-Following are the key techniques used for insertion of OTT advertisements:
+Following are the key techniques used for the insertion of OTT advertisements:

 1. CSAI (Client-side ad insertion)